Sajini801/64-PSK-Digital-Communication-System/README.md

 ## System Processing Stages

 ### Vector Encoding
-The input bitstream is grouped into 6-bit blocks and converted into a symbol index array ranging from 0 to 63.
+The input bitstream is grouped into 6bit blocks and converted into a symbol index array ranging from 0 to 63.

 ### Gray Coding
 The symbol groups are Gray-coded so that adjacent constellation points differ by only one bit, reducing the impact of symbol decision errors.

-### Modulation (64-PSK)
+### Modulation (64 PSK)
 Each Gray coded symbol index is mapped to a complex exponential with fixed magnitude and unique phase, producing a complex valued symbol array.

 ### Constellation Representation
 The modulated symbols are represented in the I,Q plane, allowing visual inspection of phase separation and noise sensitivity.

 ### AWGN Channel
-Complex Gaussian noise is added to each transmitted symbol, spreading the constellation points and modelling real-world channel impairments.
+Complex Gaussian noise is added to each transmitted symbol, spreading the constellation points and modelling real world channel impairments.

 ### Demodulation
 The received complex symbols are processed to estimate their phases and map them back to symbol indices.